17 LGBTQ+ Romance Books About Growing Up and Coming Out

-Celebrate National Coming Out Day with these heartwarming LGBTQ love stories.
+Celebrate Pride Month with these heartwarming LGBTQ+ love stories.

 lgbtq-romance-books

-Books, and inclusion within those books, can also play a role in advancing our movement towards equality.
-The novels in this list portray the LGBTQ experience through a young adult lens, as the coming-of-age heroes and heroines grapple with their sexuality and the messiness of first love—all while trying to find themselves in the process.
+Books, and inclusion within those books, can play a role in advancing the movement toward equality.
+The novels in this list portray a range of experiences among the LGBTQ+ community, from coming-of-age heroes and heroines grappling with their sexuality to ill-fated honeymoons and more.

 Annie on My Mind